RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 sudo chage -d 0 riaps
 ```

+24) Clear history in shells (`history -c && history -w`) and browsers (Firefox and Chrome)

-24) Compress the VM disk (.vmdk) using xz, create a sha256sum txt file and post in the appropriate place.
+25) Compress the VM disk (.vmdk) using xz, create a sha256sum txt file and post in the appropriate place.

 >***Note: The ssh keys on the preloaded virtual machine are **NOT SECURE**.
 The ```secure_key``` found in the RIAPS home directory will generate a new set of keys and certificates, then place them on both the VM and indicated remote RIAPS hosts.***